Miggs7/FEUP-FSI/LOGBOOK6.md

 ![task1test](images/logbook6/task1test.png)

-* Using the following python script we will get an output file named badfile that we will input to the server, we want to cause a crash so the message with the smiley faces can't be printed.
+* Using the following python script we will get an output file named badfile that we will input into to the server, we want to cause a crash that won't print the message with the smiley faces.

-#### build_string.py
+#### **build_string.py**

 ```python
 #!/usr/bin/python3